avanzosc/project-addons/project_budget/README.rst

 * 12 lines of outgoings (one per month)
 * 12 lines of incomings (one per month)
+* And after checking it on project settings:

   * 1 line on december 30th for outgoings
   * 1 line on december 30th for incomings

 It also allows creating those 26 budgetary lines for a budget with project using a button.